Which Activities Qualify for R&D Tax Relief?

 Put simply, if you’re trying to overcome a problem that you’re not sure how to solve, you may be doing R&D in the eyes of HMRC.

-If you’re making a process faster or more efficient, integrating proprietary hardware or software to improve its functionality, attempting to make an existing product in a more cost efficient or environmentally friendly manner, or of course, developing an entirely new product/process, you will likely be eligible to recover the associated costs.
+If you’re making a process faster or more efficient, integrating proprietary hardware or software to improve (or develop new) functionality, attempting to make an existing product in a more cost efficient or environmentally friendly manner, or of course, developing an entirely new product, process or service, you will likely be eligible to recover the associated costs.